 Barbara Martinez is the Open Innovation Director for Conservation X Labs.
 She leads challenges and Make for the Planet competitions, including the Blue Economy Challenge to re-engineer aquaculture for Conservation X Labs.
-Her expertise is in conservation biology, wildlife ecology, innovative solutions for environmental protection, and science policy.
-Since 2012, Barbara has served as a science policy fellow in the Office of the Science Advisor and the Office of Research and Development at the U.S. Environmental Protection Agency, where she led the creation of a policy to streamline the implementation of citizen science projects for federal scientists, and developed and evaluated policies on scientific integrity.
+She was as a science policy fellow in the Office of the Science Advisor and the Office of Research and Development at the U.S. Environmental Protection Agency, where she led the creation of a policy to streamline the implementation of citizen science projects for federal scientists, and developed and evaluated policies on scientific integrity.
 Before moving to Washington, D.C., Barbara spent much of her time in a laboratory or remote field sites studying endocrine disruption in prairie voles, seed dispersal by lemurs, subsistence farmers’ perceptions of protected areas, seed dispersal by hornbills and monkeys, and songbird behavior.
 Barbara has her PhD in Conservation Biology from the University of Minnesota with a minor in Development Studies and Social Change and a BS in Wildlife Ecology from the University of Wisconsin - Madison.